 - Who is your target market?
 What are their needs?
 What motivates them to buy?

-- Who are your direct and indirect competitors?
+- Who are your competitors?
 What are they best known for?

-- What’s your unique selling point?
-Why should people buy from you instead of your competitors?
+- Why should people buy from you instead of your competitors?

 - Which keywords or phrases could sum up your overall customer experience?

-- You want a character logo, but one that’s sophisticated, not cute;
+- You want a sophisticated character logo, but nothing too cute

-- You prefer a minimalist flat design for your mobile app.
+- You prefer the look of a flat design style

 Research and Brainstorming